kmalfatti/HTTPQuestions/README.md

 ```
 GET - Simply gets a resource from the server.
-POST - Changes something on a server.
+POST - Used when the client wants to send the server some new information.
+POST requests are not typically idempotent.
-PUT - updates info on the server.
+PUT - updates info on the server that already exists.
+PUT requests are usually idempotent.
 DELETE - deletes something from the server.
 ```